alex-654/workbook/book_summary/completed_code(Steve McConnell)/5 Code Improvements.md

 becomes to remove.
 A detection technique that finds the error earlier therefore results in a lower cost of fixing it.

-that code reviews were several times as cost-effective as testing.
+Code reviews were several times as cost-effective as testing.
 The bottom line is that an effective software-quality program must include a combination of techniques that apply to all stages of development.
 Here’s a recommended combination for achieving higher-than-average quality: